Ress1206-bit/Linear-Regression/README.md

 To understand this visually, imagine the two vectors were real rods, and you shined a light directly above them.
 The shadow of the $`[1,1]`$ blue rod (vector $`\mathbf{a}`$) on the $`[2,0]`$ red rod (vector $`\mathbf{b}`$) would be like $`[1,0]`$ green vector.
 ![Diagram of Vectors](images/projection.png)

-Now, the reason we use projection in the Gram-Schmidt process to get orthogonal vectors is that if you take a vector and subtract its projection onto another vector, you are left with the perpendicular part of the vector.
+Now, the reason we use projection in the Gram-Schmidt process to get orthogonal vectors is because if you take a vector and subtract its projection onto another vector, you are left with the perpendicular part of the vector.

 For example, with the vectors $`[1,1]`$ and $`[2,0]`$:
 - Subtracting $`[1,1]`$ by its projection $`[1,0]`$ leaves you with $`[0,1]`$.
 - The vectors $`[0,1]`$ and $`[2,0]`$ are perpendicular.

-### 5. Finding Matrix $`Q`$ using Gram-Schmidt Process
+### 6. Finding Matrix $`Q`$ using Gram-Schmidt Process
-The Gram-Schmidt process converts the columns of $`A`$ into an orthogonal set of vectors.
+The Gram-Schmidt process converts the columns of $`A`$ into an orthogonal set of vectors $`[u_1, u_2]`$.

 - Start with matrix $`A`$:
 ```math